endless-sky/endless-sky/readme-developer.md

 ```

 The produced test binary will be invoked with a reasonable set of arguments.
 To run any test benchmarks, you will need to invoke the test binary directly.
 Refer to the build pipeline definitions for the current required arguments.
-More information on unit tests can be found in the project's "tests" directory.
+More information on unit tests can be found in the project's "tests" directory, or by running the binary with the `--tests` flag.